francoisdevlin/Full-Disclojure/src/episode_006/README.markdown

       (partial quadratic 1 1 1)
       (partial + 1)))

-You can also use point free style condense code like you would with the thread-last macro.
+You can also use point free style to rearrange code like you would with the thread-last macro.
 Let's revisit our square fn.

 		Note:  Show square-free.